RESEARCH STARTER

 Evolution of Growth Habits

-The primary purpose for the evolution of different growth habits in plants is adaptation for permanent survival and reproduction of new individuals, typically under changing climatic conditions.
+The primary purpose for the evolution of different growth habits in plants is adaptation for permanent survival and reproduction of individuals, typically under changing climatic conditions.
 Water availability, especially during the growing season, is the single most important environmental factor that limits plant distribution and productivity on a global basis.
 Competition in the past among plants for available water, nutrients, space, and light enhanced the evolution of adaptive growth forms in plants.

 In the past, individual plants that were able to adapt, survive, and produce more offspring were selected naturally for success.
-Different plants with varied growth habits colonized different habitats, becoming the dominant plants (largest or most abundant), and thereby the principal contributors in characterizing and sustaining different biomes.
-The various kinds of growth habits which evolved result in a variety of forms.
+Different plants with varied growth habits colonized different habitats, becoming the dominant plants (largest or most abundant) and thereby the principal contributors in characterizing and sustaining different biomes.
+The various kinds of growth habits that evolved result in a variety of forms.
 It is not uncommon for one species of plant to exhibit growth habits among its different varieties.

 Climbing Plants